 FOR IMMEDIATE RELEASE

-Family Council President Jerry Cox released a statement, saying, “I am pleased to announce the 2018 Arkansas Primary Elections Voter’s Guide from Family Council is available.
-We surveyed candidates for every state and federal office this year.
-We asked them to respond to ten survey statements and three short answer questions.
-Our 2018 survey covers everything from abortion, marriage, and immigration to economics and education legislation.
+Family Council President Jerry Cox released a statement, saying, “I am pleased to announce the 2020 Arkansas Voter’s Guide from Family Council is available.
+We surveyed candidates for state and federal office.
+We asked them to respond to multiple statements covering everything from abortion and religious liberty to guns, economics, and hate crimes legislation.
 This will help voters understand where candidates stand on a wide variety of issues.”

 Family Council is a conservative education and research organization based in Little Rock.